A remark concerning normal families and shared values: One non-zero shared value and one value with bounded derivative

 It is easy to check that all $f_{n,c}$ share the value $1$ with $f'_{n,c}$ and that $f_{n,c}(z)=0$ implies $f'_{n,c}(z) = 1 + 1/(1+n)$, so that for all $f \in \cal F$ we have $f(z)=0 \Rightarrow |f'(z)| \le 3/2$.
 Also there exists no value other than $1$ that is partially shared by $f_{n,c}$ and $f'_{n,c}$ for all $n$ and $c$. ($f_{n,c}$ and $f'_{n,c}$ partially share the value $n+2$, but this is not a global value for all $f \in \cal F$.)
 Hence Theorem \ref{more_general} shows that $\cal F$ is a normal family, while the criteria in \cite{PaZa} and \cite{ChFaZa} would not.\\

-But, to be honest, as in most cases where a normal family $\cal F$ consists of elementary functions, it is easily possible to show that the spherical derivative of all $f \in \cal F$ is uniformly bounded, so that no special criteria are needed to show normality. \end{ex}
+Example \ref{example_tan} is only an illustration.
+As in most cases where a normal family $\cal F$ consists of elementary functions, it is easily possible to show that the spherical derivatives of all $f \in \cal F$ are uniformly bounded, so that no special criteria are needed to show normality. \end{ex}